-Since the 1970s the per capita U.S. food supply has progressively increased; during the same period there has been a steady climb in obesity rates.
-The authors derived the amount of U.S. food waste by comparing food supply data with the calculated food consumed by the population.
-Their findings include:
+The authors note that since the 1970s the per capita U.S. food supply has progressively increased, and during the same period there has been a steady climb in obesity rates.
+They derived the amount of food waste in the United States by comparing food supply data with the calculated food consumed by the population.

 - In 1974 approximately 900 kilocalories per person per day was wasted.
 In 2003 the amount of waste had increased more than 50%, to 1,400 kcal per person per day, the equivalent of 150 trillion kcal per year.